sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 Similar to the SAP Fiori Elements preview which is offered for OData V2 UI and OData V4 UI service bindings there is now an Analytical Data Preview available.
 This can be used by the ABAP developer to test the implementation of an Analytical Query since the preview uses the InA protocol.

-Now that we have created the query it is possible to use a data preview to test our implementation.
+Now that you have created the query it is possible to use a data preview to test our implementation.

 1. Navigate to the folder **Data Definition**
 2. Right click on the query `ZRAP500_C_BOOKINGQUERY_####` and select **Open with** > **Data Preview**